Lexus ES: Markets

+Africa

+South Africa

+The ES commenced sales in South Africa in October 2018.
+Two engine variants were offered; the ES250 petrol, and ES300h hybrid.
+The former was available in EX trim, while latter was offered in a more premium SE trim level.
+Nine color options were offered, including two exclusive to the ES in South Africa.
+All models offered Lexus South Africa's 7-year/105,000 km warranty and maintenance plan.

+In late 2021, along with the rollout of the facelift, an additional model began being offered; the ES300h EX.

 Asia

 The ES was scheduled to be available in Japanese dealerships in the fourth quarter of 2018, making the debut of ES in the Japanese domestic market since the discontinuation of the XV30-based Windom as well as the introduction of Lexus brand to Japan 13 years prior.

 Initial deliveries of ES 300h started on 24 October 2018 in Japan, where it replaced the smaller HS 250h and served as a front-wheel-drive counterpart of GS until the latter's demise in 2020.

 The Hong Kong model was unveiled on 15 September 2018.
 Models included the ES250 Executive/Premium and the ES300h Executive/Premium.
 Lexus Safety System+ became standard in 2019.

 The Thailand model was unveiled on 17 August 2018.
 Models included the ES 300h Luxury/Grand Luxury/Premium.

 Lexus began local assembly of the ES 300h in India, at its new assembly line at Toyota India's plant in January 2020.
 Lexus is said to have invested $100 million in this new assembly line.